+"All pupils of compulsory school age are entitled to a full-time education suitable to their age, aptitude and any special educational needs they may have...
 In very exceptional circumstances, where it is in a pupil's best interests, there may be a need for a school to provide a pupil of compulsory school age with less than full-time education through a temporary part-time timetable to meet their individual needs.
 For example, where a medical condition prevents a pupil from attending school or another setting full-time and a part-time timetable is used to help the pupil access as much education as possible.
-A part-time timetable should not be used to manage a pupil's behaviour.
+A part-time timetable should not be used to manage a pupil's behaviour."

-A part-time timetable should:
+The statutory guidance is clear that any part-time timetable should have:

-- Have the agreement of both the school and the parent the pupil normally lives with. - Have a clear ambition and be part of the pupil's wider support, health care or reintegration plan. - Have regular review dates which include the pupil and their parents to ensure it is only in place for the shortest time necessary. - Have a proposed end date that takes into account the circumstances of the pupil, after which the pupil is expected to attend full-time, either at school or alternative provision.
+- the agreement of both the school and the parent the pupil normally lives with. - a clear ambition and be part of the pupil's wider support, health care or reintegration plan. - regular review dates which include the pupil and their parents to ensure it is only in place for the shortest time necessary. - a proposed end date that considers the circumstances of the pupil, after which the pupil is expected to attend full-time, either at school or alternative provision.
 It can, however, be extended as part of the regular review process.
 In some limited cases, a pupil with a long-term health condition may require a parttime timetable for a prolonged period.